-Density Functional Theory (DFT) is one of the accurate methods for computing many body system problems through electronic structure based on quantum mechanics [10]-[11].
+Density Functional Theory (DFT) is one of accurate method for computing many body system problems which is approach through electronic structure based on quantum mechanics [10]-[11].
 This method is based on Kohn-Sham approximation to solve the Schrödinger equation.

-The Kohn-Sham equation for formulating the Time Dependent Density Functional Theory is shown as in Eq.
-2 [12], where,
+The Kohn Sham equation for formulation the Time Dependent Density Functional Theory is shown as this equation [12], where,